sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/03_net/net.md

         IncludedFeatures = GDFeatures.UseAppManager | GDFeatures.UseGlueWindows
     };

-// the initialization options are not required;
+// The initialization options are not required.
-// if skipped, Glue42 will be initialized with the default options
+// If skipped, Glue42 will be initialized with the default options
-// (default assembly name for ApplicationName and with all features included)
+// (default assembly name for ApplicationName and with all features included).

 Glue42 glue;
 Glue42.InitializeGlue(initializeOptions)
                 .ContinueWith(glueInit =>
                     {
                         glue = glueInit.Result;
-                        // use glue here
+                        // Use Glue42 here.
                     });

 ```